philamp/jellygrail/README.md

 ### Run

-Launch your adapted variant of this docker run command, still inside the root folder of the projet.
+Launch your adapted variant of this docker run command, still inside the root folder of the project.

 > [!TIP]
 > Beware that by default this working folder will store `jellygrail` subfolder with config and runtime data such as the rclone ISO/RAR structure cache _(0.5%~ of your real-debrid storage size)_.